 Transport supply is the capacity of specific transportation infrastructures and modes over a time period.
 Transport demand is mobility needs for the same time period, even if they are only partially satisfied.

 1. The Supply and Demand for Transportation

 Each transport mode shares the common goal of fulfilling a derived transport demand, and each transport mode thus fills the purpose of supporting mobility.
 Transportation is a service that must be utilized immediately since, unlike the goods and resources it often carries, the transport service itself cannot be stored.
 Mobility takes place using transport infrastructures of a fixed capacity, providing a transport supply.
-In several instances, transport demand is answered in the simplest means possible, notably by walking over a landscape that has received little or no modifications.
-However, in some cases, elaborate and expensive infrastructures and modes are required to provide mobility, such as for air transportation.
+In several instances, transport demand is answered in the simplest means possible, notably by walking over a landscape with little or no modifications.
+However, in cases like air transportation, elaborate infrastructures and modes are required to provide mobility.

 Transport supply.
 The capacity of transportation infrastructures and modes, generally over a geographically defined transport system and for a specific period of time.
 Supply is expressed in terms of infrastructures (capacity), services (frequency), and networks (coverage).
 Capacity is often assessed in static and dynamic terms where static capacity represents the amount of space available for transport (e.g. terminal surface), and dynamic capacity is the improvement that can be made through better technology and management.
 The number of passengers, volume (for liquids or containerized traffic), or mass (for freight) that can be transported per unit of time and space is commonly used to quantify transport supply.